cjumel/conf.nvim/README.md

 When `conf.nvim` is used, the following happens:

-- First, `conf.nvim` looks for a default Neovim configuration file in `lua/conf/default.lua` in the Neovim configuration directory (`~/.config/nvim` by default).
+- First, `conf.nvim` looks for a default Neovim configuration file in `.nvim-default.lua` in the Neovim configuration directory (`~/.config/nvim` by default).

-- Then, `conf.nvim` looks for a global, machine-level Neovim configuration file in `lua/conf/global.lua` in the Neovim configuration directory (`~/.config/nvim` by default).
+- Then, `conf.nvim` looks for a global, machine-level Neovim configuration file in `.nvim-global.lua` in the Neovim configuration directory (`~/.config/nvim` by default).

 - Then, `conf.nvim` looks for a project-specific Neovim configuration file named `.nvim.lua` in the current working directory and all its parent directories until the home directory.
 If found, the